Miinjiin/Data_Mining/Exercise 2/ECO-395M-exercise-2.md

 used only four features.
 On its right is the out-of-sample accuracy.

 Looking at above confusion matrix, one may ask why is there a missing column?
-That is because the baseline 1 model never predicted children!
+That is because the baseline 1 model never predicted children.

 <table class="kable_wrapper">
 <tbody>